Hermetic Order of the Golden Dawn: Golden Age

 By the mid-1890s, the Golden Dawn was well established in Great Britain, with over one hundred members from every class of Victorian society.
 Many celebrities belonged to the Golden Dawn, such as the actress Florence Farr, the Irish revolutionary Maud Gonne, the Irish poet William Butler Yeats, the Welsh author Arthur Machen, and the English authors Evelyn Underhill and Aleister Crowley.

 In 1896 or 1897, Westcott broke all ties to the Golden Dawn, leaving Mathers in control.
 It has been speculated that his departure was due to his having lost a number of occult-related papers in a hansom cab.
 Apparently, when the papers were found, Westcott's connection to the Golden Dawn was discovered and brought to the attention of his employers.
 He may have been told to either resign from the Order or to give up his occupation as coroner.
 After Westcott's departure, Mathers appointed Florence Farr to be Chief Adept in Anglia.
 Dr. Henry B. Pullen Burry succeeded Westcott as Cancellarius—one of the three Chiefs of the Order.

 Mathers was the only active founding member after Westcott's departure.
 Due to personality clashes with other members and frequent absences from the center of Lodge activity in Great Britain, however, challenges to Mathers's authority as leader developed among the members of the Second Order.

 Revolt

-Towards the end of 1899, the Adepts of the Isis-Urania and Amen-Ra temples had become dissatisfied with Mathers' leadership, as well as his growing friendship with Aleister Crowley.
+Towards the end of 1899, the Adepts of the Isis-Urania and Amen-Ra temples had become dissatisfied with Mathers's leadership, as well as his growing friendship with Aleister Crowley.
 They had also become anxious to make contact with the Secret Chiefs themselves, instead of relying on Mathers as an intermediary.
 Within the Isis-Urania temple, disputes were arising between Farr's The Sphere, a secret society within the Isis-Urania, and the rest of the Adepti Minores.